 Part I has about a mile of easy walking; add 2 miles round-trip for Part II.

 This is a FREE tour, but registration is required.

 Learn about the Fairmount Water Works, one of Philadelphia’s first tourist attractions, and cruise the Schuylkill for a new perspective on sites along this historic river.
 After a brief tour of the Fairmount Water Works, stroll through the beautifully landscaped South Garden, and along the Schuylkill Banks for a 1.5 mile walk to the Walnut Street dock to board a boat for a 1-hour narrated cruise.
-(Dates: June 2, June 16, June 30, July 28, August 11, and August 25)
+(Dates: June 1, July 13, July 27, August 10, August, 24 & September 7)

 PLEASE NOTE: Comfortable and sturdy shoes are strongly recommended for the 1.5-mile walk.
 Transportation from the Walnut Street dock back to the Fairmount Water Works is available.
 In the event of inclement weather, we may have to cancel the tour.
 You will be notified by email if the tour must be cancelled.

 Click here to register!

 Tour group at Lock 60 Canal Park (Black Rock Dam, 2015)

 Saylor Grove wetland (Hills of the Wissahickon)

 The following off-site tours, offered to groups of 6-15 people, explore the past, present, and future impact of this national historic landmark and the surrounding watershed.